-The story: We’re in the early 1980s in Beijing, the capital of the People’s Republic of China.
-MJ is a 30-year-old aspiring artist who works as a photographer for the propaganda department.
-His life is becoming difficult: he has a wife, but they have separated, and she took the child; he has a girlfriend, but she is with another man; he does prominent work in art circles, but the government is cracking down on them.
-So he decides to leave it all behind and go on a trip through the country.
+The story: in 1983, aspiring artist Ma Jian works as a photographer for the propaganda department in Beijing.
+His life is becoming difficult: his wife has left him and taken the child; his girlfriend is with another man; the government is cracking down on his work as an artist.
+He decides to leave it all behind and go on a trip through the country.

-Over the next three years, he drifts all over the place, going almost everywhere in China, making a living by selling his artworks and stories wherever he can.
+Over the next three years, he roams freely all over China, making a living by selling his artworks and stories wherever he can.
 Then he returns to Beijing.

 the “on the road” thing

 This is a very personal book.
 It can even seem a bit self-absorbed at times.
-There is a lot of China in the story, and it is an interesting China, one that is at the watershed between Maoism and the reforms of the 1980s.
-But there is even more of MJ himself in there.
+Sure, there is a portrait of China in it, a country that find itself at the watershed between Maoism and the reforms of the 1980s.
+But there is even more of Ma himself in this book.

 what makes this good

-There is one instance where he talks about a brief detour into Myanmar:
+There is one instance where Ma talks about his feelings during a brief detour into Myanmar:

 I hired a guide in Xuelin to smuggle me across the Burmese border.
 We looped around the official border post and sneaked into Burma at Zuodu.
 The exhilaration of leaving China was overwhelming.
 I felt like an escaped prisoner.
-I tore of some leaves for mementoes.“ (p.283)
+I tore off some leaves for mementoes.”

-I think China’s time of confusion isn’t over yet, and it needs people like MJ who write books like this one.
-China needs storytelling vagabonds.
+I think China’s time of confusion isn’t over yet, and it needs people like Ma Jian who write books like this one.
+China needs more storytelling vagabonds.

 Ma’s feat of roaming all over China in the 1980s is cool.
 His storytelling is great, his writing style is awesome, and some of his observations and insights are very valuable.